 The technologist will control the scan from another room.
-But he or she will be able
+But they will be able to

-to see you through a window.
+see you through a window.
 The technologist will also be able to talk to you.
-You
+You will

-will have a call button to tell the technologist if you have any problems during the
+have a call button to tell the technologist if you have any problems during the scan.

 The scanner will begin to rotate around you.
 You will hear clicking sounds.
 These

 It is important that you stay very still during the scan.
 Moving can affect the quality

 At times during the scan, you will be told to hold your breath for a few seconds.

 Once the scan is done, you can get up from the scanner.